This Norwegian Scenic Route takes you between the fjord village of Aurlandsvangen and the historic Lærdalsøyri by the Sognefjord in Western Norway.

 A journey above the fjords

-You might still have the chance…
+You may still have a chance…

 …after all, we don’t call it the 'Snow Road' for nothing.

-A roadtrip over the Aurlandsfjellet Ridge
+A drive over the Aurlandsfjellet Ridge

 Keep in mind that this route is often closed in winter due to heavy snow, usually opening in June.

-For the perfect start to your trip, spend a night at 29|2 Aurland, a boutique farm hotel where restored 18th-century buildings and high-end comfort make it hard to ever want to leave.
+Ready to indulge?
+Spend the night at 29|2 Aurland, a boutique farm hotel where restored 18th-century buildings and high-end comfort make it hard to ever want to leave.

 Where to stay